 TRICKY WOMEN/TRICKY REALITIES since 2001

 Since 2001 TRICKY WOMEN/TRICKY REALITIES takes place every year in March around the date of the International Women’s Day.
-TRICKY WOMEN/TRICKY REALITIES focuses on animated films made by women* and therefore fills a unique position within the international festival landscape.
+TRICKY WOMEN/TRICKY REALITIES focuses on animated films made by women and/or genderqueer artists and therefore fills a unique position within the international festival landscape.
 Besides the competition the festival shows themed programs and retrospectives to present an exciting overview of the animated cinematic art of female artists from around the world and Austrian filmmakers as well.
 Historical curiosities and contemporary productions are part of TRICKY WOMEN/TRICKY REALITIES’ programming.

 WHAT IS TRICKY WOMEN/TRICKY REALITIES?